Would you like to be the best rider you could possibly be?

 - typical reaction times of motorcycle riders and car drivers.

-- A practical session to cover the correct use of the major motorcycle controls, posture, steering technique and correct use of braking.
+- A practical session to cover the correct use of the major motorcycle controls, posture, steering technique and correct braking techniques.

 - A mentored road ride through both suburban and country environments.
 Instructors will make frequent stops at locations that have previously been identified as being of high risk to motorcyclists to provide information on how to reduce the risk and improve the rider’s safety.